mgaudin/Hy2roresO/docs/user-docs/how_to.rst

    Final window

-*Note : Do not freak out if QGIS do not respond during the process, since two steps are particularly long : the island detection and the update of the layer with the writing of the new fields.*
+.. note:: Do not panic if QGIS *does not respond* during the process, since two steps are particularly long : the island detection and the update of the layer with the writing of the new fields.